 - Small cupola (short, tower-type structure) centered on top of the roof

 Again, the Industrial Revolution played a heavy hand in making Gothic Revival homes popular.
-These homes are mostly built of wood, and new steam-powered saws cut wood more efficiently and cheaply.
-Also the development of a steam-powered scroll saw made decorative vergeboard easier and more inexpensive to make.
-Vergeboard became known in colloquial terms as gingerbread, and people often refer to Victorian-style homes as “gingerbread houses.”
+These homes are built of wood cut with steam-powered saws – new technology for that period – that cut wood more efficiently at a more cost-effective price.
+Also, the development of a steam-powered scroll saw made decorative verge board easier and less expensive to make.

 - Asymmetrical footprint